BaseMax/BinaryTreeDiagramDrawing/README.md

 - get octal number
 - convert number to binary (base 2)
-- compare binary to generate new matrix
+- compare binary data to generate new matrix
-- compare binary to generate formula
+- compare binary data to generate formula
-- check formula to detect it's dotted or soild
+- check formula to detect their edge is dotted or solid.